 Your SDSU Mentor will have earlier sent you a brief assignment to complete before pre-departure training.
 These assignments will be part of your training while in San Diego.

-Early June 2018: Depart for international research site from San Diego
+First week in June (no exceptions): Depart for international research site from San Diego

 The international research experience begins.
 Through the MHIRT program, you will receive a modest stipend which is meant to support you while at your research site and housing/per diem allowance (which will be reimbursed to you upon return).